 If you find yourself stuck with credit card debt, now is your time to get that monkey off your back.
 Any high-interest student loans, personal loans, mortgages, and home equity lines of credit should be paid off before doing anything else with your money.

-If you’re aware that you’re the type of individual who might run out and buy a brand new Ferrari with your limited inheritance, you need to protect yourself from yourself.
+If you’re aware that you’re the individual who might run out and buy a brand new Ferrari with your limited inheritance, you need to protect yourself from yourself.
 This is especially true because we might not value “found money” from an inheritance the same way we value money we earned through hard work.
 Investing in a savings account with a penalty fee for early withdrawal can keep you from jumping the gun and spending the money before you’ve had time to grieve and plan for the days ahead.

 Depending on your age, you should contribute as much as you can to your 401k and sign up for an IRA.
 Investing in a taxable brokerage account and opening a CD can be a solid investment for your future.